 I do believe that everyone can benefit from minimalism.
 I think we could all benefit from more time, space and freedom to do more of what we want and less of just what we have to.
 I believe that the physical, emotional and psychological benefits of letting go of the weight of excess, expectation and chasing more, bigger and better are huge.

 However, I also recognise that not everyone is in a position to prioritise change.
 Sometimes, life is just tough.
-We’re in the thick of financial, health, relationship, work and other worries and we just don’t have the bandwith to tackle something new.
+We’re in the thick of financial, health, relationship, work and other worries and we just don’t have the bandwidth to tackle something new.

 Whilst I do believe that everyone can build a better life through minimalism, I think we have to be in the right mindset to be open to change.
 If you’re going through a tough season of life, your heart and mind aren’t receptive to new things or you have different priorities right now, there’s no pressure.
 Just come back to minimalism when you’re ready.